 I next joined the Appellate and Constitutional Law group at Gibson, Dunn & Crutcher in Washington DC before moving to their Irvine, California office.

 In 2004, I joined DLA Piper (Gray Cary at the time) in San Diego, California.
-I then spent a few years in DLA Piper’s Minnesota office—the state where my wife and I both grew up—and still maintain a practice there.
+I then spent a few years in DLA Piper’s Minnesota office—the state where my wife and I both grew up.
 In fact, soon after moving back to San Diego, I was named a Rising Star in the 2013 edition of Minnesota Super Lawyers.

 I live in Sunny San Diego, but my client base is local, national, and global.
-I am licensed in California, Minnesota, and Virginia and commonly work with local counsel in other jurisdictions.
-So if you have a client with an antitrust issue, for example, but don’t have antitrust expertise yourself, call me.
+I am licensed in California (with inactive licenses in Minnesota and Virginia) and commonly work with local counsel in other jurisdictions.
+So if you have a client with an antitrust or appellate issue, for example, but don’t have that expertise yourself, call me.

 As you can probably tell by now, I enjoy writing.
 In 2010, I was honored with the Burton Award for Legal Writing Achievement for a law review article that I co-authored.
 The Burton Award is dedicated to the enrichment and refinement of writing in the legal profession and is presented by the Burton Foundation, a non-profit cultural and academic organization devoted to promoting the legal profession.
 Chief District Judge B. Lynn Winmill of the Federal District of Idaho cited this article in In re Micron Technology, Inc. Securities Litigation.
-It is also listed as Notable Scholarship about Private Securities Fraud Litigation by the Loyalty University (Chicago) Institute for Investor Protection.
+It is also listed as Notable Scholarship about Private Securities Fraud Litigation by the Loyola University (Chicago) Institute for Investor Protection.
+Finally, I recently co-authored a law review article that appeared in a Georgetown law journal.

-This blog is primarily about antitrust and competition law, though I will periodically discuss issues relating to other areas, including my experience moving from biglaw to my own practice.
+This blog is primarily about antitrust and competition law, though I will periodically discuss issues relating to other areas, including appeals and my experience moving from biglaw to my own practice.

 I concentrate my practice on the following areas: